Advanced Drainage Systems (NYSE:WMS) Price Target Raised to $128.00 at Barclays

-Advanced Drainage Systems (NYSE:WMS) had its target price raised by Barclays from $115.00 to $128.00 in a research note issued to investors on Wednesday morning, The Fly reports.
-They currently have an overweight rating on the construction company’s stock.
-The analysts noted that the move was a valuation call.
+Advanced Drainage Systems (NYSE:WMS) had its price target lifted by stock analysts at Barclays from $115.00 to $128.00 in a report released on Tuesday, Benzinga reports.
+The brokerage currently has an “overweight” rating on the construction company’s stock.
+Barclays‘s target price suggests a potential upside of 10.89% from the company’s current price.

-A number of other research analysts also recently issued reports on the company.
-Zacks Investment Research raised Advanced Drainage Systems from a hold rating to a buy rating and set a $125.00 price objective on the stock in a research note on Thursday, April 15th.
-Loop Capital boosted their target price on Advanced Drainage Systems from $88.00 to $120.00 and gave the company a buy rating in a research report on Friday, February 5th.
-Finally, Morgan Stanley boosted their target price on Advanced Drainage Systems from $102.00 to $112.00 and gave the company an equal weight rating in a research report on Monday, April 19th.
-Two equities research analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-The company currently has a consensus rating of Buy and an average price target of $107.20.
+Several other brokerages have also issued reports on WMS.
+Morgan Stanley raised their target price on Advanced Drainage Systems from $102.00 to $112.00 and gave the stock an “equal weight” rating in a research report on Monday, April 19th.
+Loop Capital increased their price target on Advanced Drainage Systems from $88.00 to $120.00 and gave the stock a “buy” rating in a report on Friday, February 5th.
+Finally, Zacks Investment Research upgraded Advanced Drainage Systems from a “hold” rating to a “buy” rating and set a $125.00 price target for the company in a report on Thursday, April 15th.
+Two research analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+The company has an average rating of “Buy” and an average price target of $107.20.

-The company also recently announced a quarterly dividend, which was paid on Monday, March 15th.
-Investors of record on Monday, March 1st were given a $0.09 dividend.
-This represents a $0.36 dividend on an annualized basis and a yield of 0.31%.
-The ex-dividend date of this dividend was Friday, February 26th.
-Advanced Drainage Systems’s payout ratio is -11.21%.

-In other Advanced Drainage Systems news, major shareholder Berkshire Partners Holdings Ll sold 40,655 shares of the business’s stock in a transaction that occurred on Wednesday, March 10th.
+In related news, Director Ross M. Jones sold 1,495,996 shares of Advanced Drainage Systems stock in a transaction that occurred on Wednesday, March 10th.
+The shares were sold at an average price of $103.61, for a total value of $155,000,145.56.
+Following the sale, the director now owns 10,507 shares of the company’s stock, valued at approximately $1,088,630.27.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, major shareholder Berkshire Partners Holdings Ll sold 40,655 shares of Advanced Drainage Systems stock in a transaction that occurred on Wednesday, March 10th.
 The stock was sold at an average price of $103.61, for a total transaction of $4,212,264.55.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Also, insider Tim A. Makowski sold 5,000 shares of the business’s stock in a transaction that occurred on Tuesday, February 16th.
-The stock was sold at an average price of $97.58, for a total value of $487,900.00.
-Following the sale, the insider now directly owns 10,074 shares of the company’s stock, valued at $983,020.92.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 1,597,651 shares of company stock valued at $165,308,780 over the last three months.
-Corporate insiders own 20.74% of the company’s stock.
+Insiders have sold a total of 1,597,651 shares of company stock valued at $165,308,780 in the last quarter.
+Company insiders own 20.74% of the company’s stock.

-A number of institutional investors and hedge funds have recently modified their holdings of WMS.
-Select Equity Group L.P. increased its holdings in Advanced Drainage Systems by 124.7% during the 4th quarter.
-Select Equity Group L.P. now owns 2,687,474 shares of the construction company’s stock worth $224,619,000 after purchasing an additional 1,491,412 shares in the last quarter.
-Norges Bank bought a new position in shares of Advanced Drainage Systems in the fourth quarter valued at approximately $59,538,000.
-UBS Asset Management Americas Inc. grew its holdings in shares of Advanced Drainage Systems by 1,481.5% in the fourth quarter.
-UBS Asset Management Americas Inc. now owns 707,070 shares of the construction company’s stock valued at $59,097,000 after acquiring an additional 662,360 shares in the last quarter.
-Caas Capital Management LP bought a new position in shares of Advanced Drainage Systems in the fourth quarter valued at approximately $41,648,000.
-Finally, BlackRock Inc. grew its holdings in shares of Advanced Drainage Systems by 7.8% in the fourth quarter.
-BlackRock Inc. now owns 4,449,575 shares of the construction company’s stock valued at $371,895,000 after acquiring an additional 323,481 shares in the last quarter.
-84.14% of the stock is owned by hedge funds and other institutional investors.
+Several large investors have recently bought and sold shares of WMS.
+Select Equity Group L.P. raised its holdings in Advanced Drainage Systems by 124.7% during the 4th quarter.
+Select Equity Group L.P. now owns 2,687,474 shares of the construction company’s stock valued at $224,619,000 after acquiring an additional 1,491,412 shares during the period.
+Norges Bank bought a new position in Advanced Drainage Systems in the fourth quarter worth about $59,538,000.
+UBS Asset Management Americas Inc. grew its holdings in shares of Advanced Drainage Systems by 1,481.5% during the fourth quarter.
+UBS Asset Management Americas Inc. now owns 707,070 shares of the construction company’s stock valued at $59,097,000 after buying an additional 662,360 shares during the last quarter.
+Caas Capital Management LP purchased a new stake in shares of Advanced Drainage Systems during the fourth quarter valued at approximately $41,648,000.
+Finally, BlackRock Inc. boosted its holdings in Advanced Drainage Systems by 7.8% in the fourth quarter.
+BlackRock Inc. now owns 4,449,575 shares of the construction company’s stock worth $371,895,000 after purchasing an additional 323,481 shares during the last quarter.
+84.14% of the stock is currently owned by institutional investors.

 Advanced Drainage Systems, Inc designs, manufactures, and markets thermoplastic corrugated pipes and related water management products, and drainage solutions for use in the underground construction and infrastructure marketplace in the United States, Canada, and internationally.
 The company offers single, double, and triple wall corrugated polypropylene and polyethylene pipes; and allied products, including storm retention/detention and septic chambers, polyvinyl chloride drainage structures, fittings, and water quality filters and separators.